wattcarbon/WEATS/README.md

 # WEATS
-Repository for M&amp;V methodology for EACs in WEATS
+Repository for M&amp;V methodologies for EACs in WEATS